'It's a terrible thing': First helicopter pilot on the scene of Kaikōura boat tragedy speaks

 The coastguard arrived shortly afterwards.
 They jumped into the water but couldn't get under the boat and requested a diver.

-Stevenson fly back to Kaikōura picked up a diver and hovered beside the upturned vessel.
+Stevenson flew back to Kaikōura, picked up a diver and hovered beside the upturned vessel.

 "They jumped into the water out of the helicopter to see if there was anyone trapped inside the vessel," Stevenson said.